-- The ACT Secretariat will prepare and disseminate a summary report (narrative and financial) to the alliance on the use of RRF funds for the period January to December of a given year, submitted at the end of February of the following year. - The ACT Secretariat annual audit report will include the RRF. - The above reports will be disseminated to all members within six months of the completion of the year. - In the case where funds were contributed by a member towards a specific RRF project, final financial and narrative reports (including audited financial statements where applicable) that are received from the requesting member(s), will be shared with the ACT funding member.
+- The ACT secretariat will prepare a project completion report after the narrative and financial report has been finalised. - The ACT Secretariat will prepare and disseminate a summary report (narrative and financial) to the members on the use of RRF funds for the period January to December of a given year, submitted at the end of February of the following year. - The ACT Secretariat annual audit report will include RRF income and disbursements. - In the case where funds were contributed by a member towards a specific RRF project, final financial and narrative reports (including audited financial statements where applicable) that are received from the requesting member(s), will be shared with the ACT funding member.